 Important Dates and TimesFall Move-in

 Residence Life staff members are available to check residents into their rooms.
-Along with receiving keys, residents are required to complete a Key Card, an Emergency Contact card, and a Room Condition Form, returning all by a specified date.
+Along with receiving keys, residents are required to sign a Room Condition Form.
 (This involves reviewing the room and noting on the form any details regarding the condition of the room.
 It is important to fill out the form thoroughly, as the resident may be held responsible for any damage other than normal wear and tear not recorded on the check-in portion of the form.)
-Failure to do so will result in a $50 fine and the resident will be financially responsible for any damages discovered in his/her room at the time of their checkout.
 The resident is responsible for the room and its contents and signing the Room Condition Form indicates the resident is in agreement with the information recorded.
 This responsibility for the room extends to any damage done by guests or as a result of chances taken by the residents; such as leaving the room unlocked and unattended.

 Move Out Procedure

 When a student moves out of the apartments or residence halls, whether at the end of a term or during the year, an appointment for checkout must be made with the RA.
 At this time, the checkout section of the room condition report must be completed.
 Again, the resident indicates agreement with the information listed on the form by signing the checkout line.
 Keys should not be left with another student.
 At the end of the academic year, each student must checkout within 24 hours of his/her last final exam.
 Students must have all of their belongings removed from the room prior to the scheduled checkout appointment with the RA.
 Failure to observe the checkout procedures will result in a $150 fine.
 Students who have withdrawn from the University or who have been asked to leave for disciplinary reasons must follow proper checkout procedures and leave within 48 hours (or earlier, if specified).